AnkurDesai11/oktascripts/multithread_dynamichead/README.md

 EG - if the output file has 125 records processed, enter the 125th id as the 'user id to continue from' optional parameter

 Please check if correct attribute is used in the API call (eg either profile.login or profile.email depending on input file)

+For scripts where only single column is input (eg get MFA status) ensure that the input file has the either the GPID or username as the first column with any header

+For scripts where multiple columns are inputs (enrolling SMS and Voice factors) the column can be in any order and index but ensure that the
+GPID/username column has harder name - 'uid', sms factor to enroll column has header name - 'sms', voice factor to enroll has header name  - 'voice'